 Table of Contents

-Episode Introduction: When Gratitude Doesn’t Work
+What Happens When Gratitude Doesn’t Work?

 Everyone knows that having gratitude is a wonderful thing.
 But the pressure to feel gratitude when things feel wrong to us actually hurts and weakens us.
 What’s a healthy way that we can hold gratitude and non-gratitude in our lives?
 Stay tuned to this episode of the Deeper Dating Podcast to learn more.